tangshuang/react-tyshemo/README.md

 })
 ```

+If you pass a function, it should return an object whose structure is the same as previous.
+It is recommended to pass a function, so that you can share the function any where.

 Use `use` in a global file, or in business components when you need.
 One namespace can only be `use` once.

+`user` returns `true` or `false`, if `false`, it means the same named store has been registed before, dont register again.

 ### connect(mapToProps: Function, mergeToProps?: Function): Function